Art exhibitions in Emilia Romagna

 Following our virtual itinerary through the art world starting in the northern part of the region, do not miss Guercino in Piacenza.
 From March 4 to June 4 the city will celebrate this famous 17th century Emilian painter Giovanni Francesco Barbieri, nicknamed Guercino.
 There will be an exhibition at Palazzo Farnese and the opportunity to go up inside the cupola of the Cathedral to get a closer look at the frescos here in the dome.

-Modena does not want to let us go and offers everything from "Incubi e sogni di provincia", an exhibition with more than 150 works that look at the “nightmares” and the “dreams” of the years of the economic boom (Museo Civico d'Arte, until April 25), to the collectible cards of "The best albums of our lives" where you can relive many stories through the cards of the legendary champions as well as the catastrophes of sports, all of which will be accompanied by a fun learning activity with a welcome-kit created for this occasion (Mata, until February 27).
+Modena does not want to let us go and offers "Incubi e sogni di provincia", an exhibition with more than 150 works that look at the “nightmares” and the “dreams” of the years of the economic boom (Museo Civico d'Arte, until April 25).
 We will stay in Modena to celebrate a birthday, the tenth year of the Modena Photography Foundation.
 In fact, this cultural project entirely dedicated to images began ten years ago, and over the years has become an exhibition, research and training center known internationally.
 To celebrate this event there will be "10 Years Old", a double exhibition that presents the activities carried out by this institution.
-From March 11 to April 30.
+Until April 30.

 Moving to Ferrara, the Estense Castle and the Ferrara masterpieces of modern art at “Art for art.
 From Previati to Mentessi, from Boldini to De Pisis” must absolutely be visited.
 A new show of works by Giovanni Boldini, Gaetano Previati, Giuseppe Mentessi and other artists active between the 19th and 20th century will be on display alongside the show dedicated to Filippo De Pisis.
 The show "Freedom of art.
 Between truth and imagination" leads visitors along a journey among various movements that, at the end of the 19th century, were competing to renew conventional art expressions: from the poetry of realism to the art of ideas, from the macchiaioli to divisionism, from depicting modern life to the decorative details of Liberty.
 The show continues with a selection of works by Filippo De Pisis, active on the Italian and Paris scenes starting in the 1920s.
 Until December 27.